-The city administrator or a designee will manage the hiring process for positions within the city.
-While the hiring process may be coordinated by staff, the City Council is responsible for the final hiring decision and must approve all hires to city employment.-All hires will be made according to merit and fitness related to the position being filled.
+The city administrator administrative services director or a designee-will manage the hiring process for positions within the city.
+While the hiring process may be coordinated by staff, tThe city administrator City Council is responsible for the final hiring decision and must approve all hires for city employment, contingent upon approval by the City Council.
+All hires will be made according to merit and experience related to the position being filled.